 When this chakra is balanced, feelings of compassion, friendliness, intuition, and satisfaction will be present, as well as a sense of belonging.

 Mani = jewel

 Symbol: 10 Petal lotus flower

-The third Chakra deals with our self-esteem, sense of belonging, our understanding of our emotions, personal power, thought, will and ego.
+The third Chakra deals with our self-esteem, sense of belonging, understanding of our emotions, personal power, thought, will and ego.

 In the physical body, this chakra governs the small intestines, upper abdomen, liver, middle spine, kidney and stomach.
-If Manipura is unbalanced then physically you may experience diabetes, arthritis, colon disease, stomach ulcers, intestinal tumours, low blood pressure.
+If Manipura is unbalanced then physically you may experience diabetes, arthritis, colon disease, stomach ulcers, intestinal tumours, and low blood pressure.

 Emotional issues if this chakra is unbalanced could include, low self-esteem, depression, issues with self-image, fear of rejection, rage, perfectionism, and indecisiveness.

 When we have a balanced Manipura chakra we feel energetic, confident, have good mental focus and are decisive, productive, and digestion works well.

 The fourth Chakra deals with love, wisdom, mental patience, compassion, social identity, forgiveness, emotional empowerment and issues of the soul.

 Physically this chakra governs the heart, circulatory system, rib cage, lungs and diaphragm, shoulders, arms and hands.
 If this chakra is out of balance, physical conditions may include, upper back and shoulder problems, asthma, heart conditions, shallow breathing.
 Emotional issues if this chakra is unbalanced include, difficulty with love, confidence issues, moodiness, jealousy, anxiety, anger, lack of hope and compassion.